Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 though.
 That said, it should be sufficient for testing layout issues related to pagination.

-Plugin and IPC Process Crash Tests: class="reftest-expect-process-crash"
+Process Crash Tests: class="reftest-expect-process-crash"
 ========================================================================

-If you are running a test that causes an out-of-process plugin or IPC process under Electrolysis to crash as part of a reftest, this will cause process crash minidump files to be left in the profile directory.
+If you are running a test that causes a process under Electrolysis to crash as part of a reftest, this will cause process crash minidump files to be left in the profile directory.
 The test infrastructure that runs the reftests will notice these minidump files and